LoginRadius/html5-sdk/README.md

 <h6 id="VerifyEmailByOTP-put-"> Auth Verify Email By OTP (PUT)</h6>
- This API is used to verify the email of user when the OTP Email verification flow is enabled, please note that you must contact LoginRadius to have this feature enabled.
+ This API is used to verify the email of the user when the OTP Email verification flow is enabled, please note that you must contact LoginRadius to have this feature enabled.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-verify-email-by-otp/)